-In the process of designing my Arduino based smart home project, I was posed with the difficult decision about what protocol to use.
+In the process of designing my Arduino based smart home project, I had the difficult decision about what protocol to use.
 While an HTTP based system was incredibly easy for me to set up, MQTT is very appealing.

 The system I have right now is operational and working.
 With HTTP, all I need is the server on the Arduino itself and the app.

 While that's all well and good, it does have a pretty significant drawback.
-If I want to pull data from the server, a client has to constantly reconnect and update the data.
-This is pretty inefficient, especially given the context.
+If I want to pull data from the server, a client has to reconnect and update the data continually.
+That is pretty inefficient, especially given the context.

-I had never had any exposure to MQTT before, but after looking into it, it's clearly a better choice in this application.
-Being that MQTT is a data-centric protocol, it offers a much greater response time and uses less bandwidth when compared to the document-centric HTTP.
+I had never had any exposure to MQTT before, but after looking into it, it's a better choice in this application.
+Being that MQTT is a data-centric protocol, it offers a much higher response time and uses less bandwidth when compared to the document-centric HTTP.

 The pub/sub pattern and broker allows all of the data to be stored in one central location, and any client can subscribe to messages.
-This differs from HTTP where I have to actually connect the clients, or as others would say, “make them aware of each other”.
+That differs from HTTP where I must actually to connect the clients, or as others would say, “make them aware of each other”.

-This makes MQTT the perfect solution for IoT devices, considering that we're controlling devices and getting sensor inputs.
-(Not sending large amounts of data, while enabling me to push data to the server without “asking” first!)
+MQTT is the perfect solution for IoT devices, considering that we're controlling devices and getting sensor inputs.
+(Not sending large amounts of data, while enabling me to push data to the server without "asking" first!)

 A Quick Intro to Message Queue Telemetry Transport (MQTT)

 MQTT is a publish-subscribe based messaging protocol that’s lightweight and very efficient.
 The main benefit of this type of pattern is that a device can easily subscribe to the published information, without having to connect to the other devices.
 It’s able to do this through the use of a broker server.

 What's a Broker and What Does It Do?